Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach

-Note that the GA is a heuristic rather than an exact solution algorithm, thus it is appropriate to call the solutions near-optimal instead of optimal.
+Note that the GA is a heuristic rather than an exact solution algorithm.
+Thus it is appropriate to call the solutions near-optimal instead of optimal.
 However, for readability, we drop the prefix \textit{near-}.
 We can deduce from the problem setting that if there is no restriction on the number of guides, the solution would be to take the agent groups to their nearest exits, which can be done using $4$ guides.
-This results in minimum evacuation time for all scenarios.
-The algorithm is able to find the $4$ guide optimum; see Fig.~\ref{fig:4guides}.
+It results in minimum evacuation time for all scenarios.
+The algorithm finds the $4$ guide optimum; see Fig.~\ref{fig:4guides}.
 So, we are confident that the other obtained solutions are also optimal.

-The obtained Pareto-optimal solutions, or Pareto fronts, for different number of guides are all presented in Fig.~\ref{fig:pareto_ev_cvar}.
-For $1$, $2$ and $3$ guides, there are multiple solutions, which means that there is a tradeoff between minimizing ${\textrm{CVaR}}_{\alpha}$ and mean evacuation time.
+The found Pareto-optimal solutions, or Pareto fronts, for the different number of guides, are all presented in Fig.~\ref{fig:pareto_ev_cvar}.
+For $1$, $2$, and $3$ guides, there are multiple solutions, which means that there is a tradeoff between minimizing ${\textrm{CVaR}}_{\alpha}$ and mean evacuation time.
 On each Pareto front, the solution down on the right minimizes ${\textrm{CVaR}}_{\alpha}$, and is called ${\textrm{CVaR}}_{\alpha}$-optimal solution.
-Whereas, the solution up on the left minimizes the mean evacuation time, and is thus called the mean-optimal solution.
+Whereas the solution up on the left minimizes the mean evacuation time and is thus called the mean-optimal solution.
 We can see that the GA only finds a few solutions per Pareto front.
-Actually, there exists more solutions, and if the algorithm was able to find them, the fronts would look more dense.
+There exist more solutions, and if the algorithm were able to find them, the fronts would look denser.
 By tuning algorithm parameters, we can obtain more solutions.
 However, we do not find it necessary, as we will see below, the ${\textrm{CVaR}}_{\alpha}$- and mean-optimal solutions already characterize all solutions on a Pareto front.

-Let us study the optimal evacuation plans for $1, 2$ and $3$ guides more closely.
-Figs.~\ref{fig:1guide},~\ref{fig:2guides},~\ref{fig:3guides} present schematic diagrams of them.
+Let us study the optimal evacuation plans for $1, 2$, and $3$ guides more closely.
+Figs.~\ref{fig:1guide}, ~\ref{fig:2guides}, ~\ref{fig:3guides} present schematic diagrams of them.
 In each figure, the left subfigure represents the ${\textrm{CVaR}}_{\alpha}$-optimal evacuation plan, while the right figure represents the mean-optimal evacuation plan.
-The figures depict the initial situation, when using these plans.
-The red circles describe the interaction range of the guide, and the red arrow describes the path the guide takes to its destination exit.
+The figures depict the initial situation when using these plans.
+The red circles describe the guide's interaction range, and the red arrow describes the path the guide takes to its destination exit.
 Along the path, the guide interacts with agents within the interaction range, and these agents are led to the guide's destination exit.